isaichavez19-maker/vst3_dev_portal/src/pages/FAQ/Communication.md

 }
 ```

 Automation data is transmitted as a list of parameter changes.
-This list always contains enough information to transmit the original automation curve from the host in a sample-accurate way.
+This list always contains sufficient information to transmit the original automation curve from the host in a sample-accurate manner.
 Check the [AGain](../What+is+the+VST+3+SDK/Plug-in+Examples.md#again) example to see how it can be implemented.

 See also [Parameters and Automation](../Technical+Documentation/Parameters+Automation/Index.md).